John-Abbott-College/1P6-Notes/Markdown/05_variables_int_strings.md

 Console.WriteLine(b);
 Console.WriteLine(c);

-// Hint: create a table to track how they change (tracing)
+// Create a table to track how they change (tracing)
 // | a | b | c |
 // -------------
 // | 4 | 3 | 2 |